 Please ShareIf you found this useful or know someone that would, please use the buttons below to share this on your favorite social network

-The VBA CodeYou can download the code in a .xlsm workbook, or the plain text file.
+The VBA CodeYou can download the code in a .xlsm workbook.
 You can also copy and paste the code below.